 The following 2 websites provide a wealth of information on what is available in Dublin – www.visitdublin.com and www.dublintourist.com.

-One of our students who has returned several times to take an English Language course in Alpha College wrote the following about her impression of Dublin.
+One of our students who has returned several times to take an English Language course in Twin English Centre Dublin (Formerly Alpha College of English) wrote the following about her impression of Dublin.

 When the plane landed, shaken by a storm and lashing rain, I thought it was a stupid idea to go on holiday to such a wet island.
 But my mood changed quickly when I met my friendly host family.

-The next day at Alpha College, I was convinced my decision was a good one, when I found myself sitting among young students from all around the world, and being taught by competent and friendly teachers.
+The next day, I was convinced my decision was a good one, when I found myself sitting among young students from all around the world, and being taught by competent and friendly teachers.
 Soon I realised English could be an interesting language, well worth being studied seriously.

 The school’s afternoon- and Saturday-excursions throughout County Dublin’s most interesting sites gave me a first impression of Ireland’s rich history, from the prehistoric Boyne Valley and New Grange sites to Glendalough and Monasterboice early monasteries, with their Celtic high crosses and the Spartan Norman Castles.
 All these set in the wonderful austere Irish landscape.